What Counts as Experience

 - A lesson plan that demonstrates your knowledge of food, health, education, social justice, or local food and culture

 - A PowerPoint or Prezi presentation that demonstrates your skills and experience working with kids and agriculture

 - A recommendation letter from a supervisor, mentor, or teacher that demonstrates your leadership and ability to contribute

 - An excerpt from a research paper or thesis that is relevant to one of the short answer questions

 Other Tips for Applying to FoodCorps

 - Do your research!

 - You can only apply to FoodCorps directly through our website, not through the AmeriCorps site.

-- Watch this video of a panel of FoodCorps alumni discuss what makes a good application
+- Watch this video of a panel of FoodCorps alumni discussing what makes a good application.

 Still have questions about the application or serving with FoodCorps?
 Contact us.